avuong12/Sorting-Algo-Experiment/README.md

 ## What You Will See

 The experiment examines the runtime of Merge Sort, Insertion Sort, Quicksort, and two slightly different Quicksort with Insertion Sort (QuicksortCombo and QuicksortCombo2) algorithms for sorting n elements where 2<sup>3</sup> ≤ n ≤ 2<sup>18</sup>.
-The runtime of each algorithm in computing n elements is presented as the average runtime of 10 trials in milliseconds.
+The runtime of each algorithm in computing n elements is presented as the average runtime of 100 trials in milliseconds.

-The Bubble Sort algorithm is included but not analyzed because of its inefficiency to sort larger n elements.
+The Bubble Sort algorithm is included but not analyzed because of its inefficiency.

 ```
 ┌─────────┬───────────────┬───────────┬────────────────┬─────────────────┬───────────┐